alichtner/artorithmia/README.md

 ## Project Motivation

 Applying labels to works of art is inherently subjective and often counter-productive.
 Whether or not a piece is considered *neo-classical* or *post-modern* has little bearing on whether or not a person will actually like or dislike the work.
 Additionally, labels create barriers to people who may be interested in art but aren't familiar with accepted terminologies.
-Ideally, we'd like to represent a piece of art using a set of unbiased metrics. **[Artorithmia](www.artorithmia.com)** attempts to do this by extracting features from unlabelled images and
+Ideally, we'd like to represent a piece of art using a set of unbiased metrics. **[Artorithmia](www.artorithmia.com)** attempts to do this by extracting features from unlabelled images and representing them using agnostic features.

 ## Goals
 1. **Extract Artwork Features** - Build an artwork featurization engine which pulls agnostic information out of a collection of work